The Ultimate Guide to Measuring PR Success

 The last piece of the puzzle is the tangential results that come with an increased media presence.
 While the lines may not be parallel, an increase in earned media will likely show a similar trajectory in:

 Branded search increase: Through tools like SEMRush and Google Search Console, marketers can measure the impact of PR on brand-related searches.
-This will result in gaining more Share of Search and Share of Voice.
+This will result in gaining more share of search and share of voice.

 SEO benefits: PR, if done correctly, will positively impact your SEO.
 Over time your domain authority will increase, which helps your site rank for more keywords and continues to establish your website as authoritative in the eyes of search engines like Google.
-Very often, PR from one publication is picked up by other syndication sites, spreading your message and positively impacting your overall B2B SEO efforts and rankings—especially if the original press contains a link to your website.
+Often, PR from one publication is picked up by other syndication sites, spreading your message and positively impacting your overall SEO and rankings—especially if the original press contains a link to your website.
 The more websites link to your site, the better your site ranking will be and the more traffic you’ll generate.

 Sales-enabled PR shortens the sales cycle: Sales-enabled PR creates demand, nurtures leads, and drives revenue by intertwining PR throughout the entire sales cycle.